Aidunlin/PaddleBattle/README.md

 # PaddleBattle
 A multiplayer action game with pong-like mechanics (in early development).

 PaddleBattle is a hobby project of mine.
 It's my first dive into game development, and I've been really enjoying it so far.
 I mostly just add/edit stuff that I want to add/edit.
-I do want the game to eventually have items/powerups, maps/gamemodes, and some type of singleplayer experience.
+I do want the game to eventually have items/powerups, gamemodes/more maps, and some type of singleplayer experience.

 With that being said, I hope you find enjoyment in PaddleBattle.
 Any feedback, be it praise, suggestions, or criticisms, is greatly appreciated.